open-mafia/open_mafia_engine/docs/user_guide/abilities.md

 - The source (`Actor`, parent of `ability`) must be alive.
 - The target must be alive (if an `Actor`).
 - You can use the ability only during the (day) or (night).
-- Only one player from your `Alignment` may use this ability, and once per night.
+- Only one player from your `Faction` may use this ability, and once per night.

-These conditions are represented by `Constraint` objects.
+These conditions are represented by [`Constraint`][open_mafia_engine.core.event_system.Constraint] objects.
 If a `Constraint` is violated, the `Ability` or `Trigger` doesn't actually return the action(s) back to the action queue that called it, which means the ability or trigger don't actually run.